-Ah, the venerable dome tent!
+Ah, the venerable freestanding dome tent!
 Roomy.
 Stable.
 Easy to erect and move around.
 Or is it?
 Is it really any more roomy than some of the other options available to us?
-Yes, it's stable – especially if it's got a nice geodesic structure – but complex structures come with a price: poles.
+Certainly, it's stable – maybe even bombproof if its got a nice geodesic structure – but complex structures come with a price to pay: poles.
 Lots of them.
-Big, dangly, fold-away poles, held together with elastic cord, featuring bizarrely complicated joints and awnings over-designed to create as sci-fi a shape as possible (I know not all of those examples are strictly dome tents, but as a generalisation, you get my point).
-Then, of course, there are lots and lots of tie downs and guy cords to make sure your easily moveable shelter doesn't, well, easily move.
+Big, dangly, fold-away poles, held together with elastic cord.
+Furthermore, once a manufacturer settles on poles, they succumb to a temptation to add bizarrely complicated joints and awnings to create as sci-fi a shape as possible (I know not all of those examples are strictly dome tents, but as examples of overcomplicated designs, you get my point).
+Then, of course, this creates the need for additional of tie downs and guy cords to make sure your easily moveable shelter doesn't, well, easily move.

-For an ultralight approach, we need to embrace a shift in values; we must accept that all that extra stuff is simply not needed, and reject it.
-A shelter can be simple.
-In fact, that is precisely what the name suggests: it is a shelter, not a second home.
-It must protect you, keep you dry, offer you a place to hang out in poor conditions, and, ideally, not take up 75% of your pack weight (and space).
+For an ultralight approach, we need to embrace a shift in values; we must accept that all that extra stuff is unnecessary, and reject it.
+A shelter can (and arguably should) be simple.
+That is precisely what the name suggests: it is a shelter, not a second home.
+It must protect you, keep you dry, offer you a place to hang out in poor conditions, and, ideally, not take up 75% of your pack weight and space.

-Through careful consideration of what we need from a tent, it is possible to drastically reduce the weight of this essential item, and consequently of our packs.
+Through careful consideration of what we need from a tent, it is possible to drastically reduce the weight of this essential item, and consequently of your pack.
 You can easily cut the weight of your shelter by a half or more, simply by switching to a simpler alternative.
 But how simple?

 Let's begin by simplifying the structure.
 Instead of two walls (one to keep out rain or moisture, another to keep out the rain or moisture that the first one doesn't keep out), could we perhaps get by with just one?

 One wall or two?